Efficient Cross-Validation for Sparse Linear Regression: Conclusion

 \section{Conclusion}

-In this paper, we propose a new optimization-based approach for cross-validating hyperparameters in ridge-regularized sparse regression problems, by leveraging perspective relaxations and bounds on the cross-validation error.
-The proposed approach is effective at substantially decreasing the number of MIOs and branch-and-bound nodes explored required to optimize the cross-validation loss.
-In practice, when combined with state-of-the-art methods to find high-quality solutions to MIO problems quickly, we show that the proposed method is able to improve upon statistical packages in the literature, particularly in overdetermined settings where the cross-validation error is an accurate proxy of the out-of-sample error.
+In this paper, we propose a new optimization-based approach for {selecting hyperparameters via cross-validation} in ridge-regularized sparse regression problems, by leveraging perspective relaxations and bounds on the cross-validation error.
+The proposed approach substantially decreases the number of MIOs and branch-and-bound nodes explored to optimize the cross-validation loss. {Overall, these results suggest that perspective relaxations can help to make MIO‑driven cross‑validation practically viable.
+As future work, it could be interesting to explore how strong convex relaxations can help accelerate MIO-driven cross-validation in other contexts, e.g., when designing optimal decision trees or neural networks.}